AlphaOne1/sonicweb/CONTRIBUTING.md

 Any maintainer is allowed to merge a PR if all of these conditions have been met.

 Developer Certificate of Origin (DCO)
 -------------------------------------

-This project enforces the [DCO](https://developercertificate.org) (a copy of it is included [here](DCO.txt) in this project).
+This project enforces the [Developer Certificate of Origin (DCO)](https://developercertificate.org) (a copy is included in [DCO.txt](DCO.txt)).
 Every commit must be signed off, i.e., the commit message contains a line like:

 Signed-off-by: Your Name <you@example.com>

-Use git commit -s to add this automatically.
+Use `git commit -s` to add this automatically (this DCO “Signed-off-by” is a legal attestation and is different from cryptographic commit signing such as GPG/SSH).
 Pull requests and pushes without proper sign-offs will fail the compliance checks.
 You can alias `git commit` command to always include the flag as follows:

 ```shell
 git config --global alias.ci 'commit -s'